AndrewH1188/little-world-of-lego/README.md

 I would like to thank my superb Mentor Caleb Mbakwe.
 Your help, support, feedback, guidance, and expertise has helped me complete my fourth and final Milestone project.
 Without all of this I honestly wouldn’t have been able to have completed and achieved this final outcome, and so I again would like to again say a massive Thank you.

 I would like to thank Ed at Code Institute for helping me by answering my question posted on Slack before starting this mammoth project and during this as well.
+I would also like to thank Ed again for his help and understanding when I came to deploy my project and had issues with the database dump and the migrations not taking as they should.
+Without your support I wouldn't have been able to get through this and successfully resolve the issues that I was encountering.
+Thank you again Ed for all your help and support, I really do appreciate this.

 I would like to thank Sean at Code Institute for his help when my remove in the basket would not work.
 This issue was because I had missed the HttpResponse in the imports section and the product = None in the remove section.
 I also had the slim version instead of the min version of jQuery, all of these stopped the remove working and the slim version of jQuery caused the console to error.
 Working with Sean we were able to quickly find and fix these errors to enable my remove item from basket function to work.
 Thank you Sean for your helping me to find and fix these errors to enable the remove item from basket function to work as expected, your help in helping me find and fix these issues is very much appreciated.